 5. She’s Passive Aggressive

 Passive-aggressive behavior involves indirectly expressing one’s negative feelings, rather than openly communicating them.3 With a toxic mother-in-law, this passive-aggressive communication and behavior may be evident if she agrees to come over for a family meal, but then picks at her food and refuses to eat.
-Furthermore, other examples may include lateness, avoidance, weaponized kindness, sarcasm, and subliminal insults.3 These are all techniques she can use to express her feelings, without needing to do so directly.
+Furthermore, other examples may include lateness, avoidance, weaponized kindness, sarcasm, and subliminal insults.3 These are all techniques she can use to express her feelings indirectly.

 6. She’s a One-Upper

 A one-upper is someone who always wants to top your accomplishments or make you feel inferior.
-With a toxic mother-in-law, she will see her relationship with you as a competition and will say and do anything to “win.”
+A toxic mother-in-law will see her relationship with you as a competition and will say and do anything to “win.”
 One-uppers hate to feel “less than” and will make every effort to overshadow others.
 This behavior is often used to mask low self-esteem and ease feelings of jealousy (if only for a short period of time.)

 7. She’s a Gossip